Possible to Implode a single staff's multiple voices into a single voice?

 @frfancha:>> That is quite contradictory

-I don't think it's important to discuss, but I don't see the contradiction:
+I don't think it's important to discuss, but I fail to see the contradiction:

 • TAB Ring works great with single voice material